Sound of the Universe

 Last Saturday (1st of May), the parents-in-law took us to the Gravity Discovery Centre in Gingin.

 It is well worth a visit.
-Once they got over the toy corner, the kids, especially Tao, had a great time checking out the exhibits in the main building, particularly the chaos balls, the "pod racer" (big metal sphere with two magnets being held just off it by wires), and the giant gravity funnel that you can spiral tennis balls down.
-We raced up the leaning tower and my legs are only just recovering (I blame the extra 10kg+ I was backpacking the entire day), and we went on a "solar system" walk, which is an incredibly scaled down model of the entire solar system that from the sun to Pluto is a bloody long walk, we got as far as Uranus before we turned back.
+Once they got over the toy corner, the kids, especially 5yo, had a great time checking out the exhibits in the main building, particularly the chaos balls, the “pod racer” (big metal sphere with two magnets being held just off it by wires), and the giant gravity funnel that you can spiral tennis balls down.
+We raced up the leaning tower and my legs are only just recovering (I blame the extra 10kg+ I was backpacking the entire day), and we went on a “solar system” walk, which is an incredibly scaled down model of the entire solar system that from the sun to Pluto is a bloody long walk, we got as far as Uranus before we turned back.
 The kids were getting tired and my jelly legs were being pathetic and not holding up.

-Josh and I particularly enjoyed the soccer ball building with its art exhibit, though he got more time to browse around than I did.
-The kids looked at the pictures but there was a lot of reading available and they weren't going to read it or stay still long enough for me to be able to do so.
+JJ and I particularly enjoyed the soccer ball building with its art exhibit, though he got more time to browse around than I did.
+The kids looked at the pictures but there was a lot of reading available and they weren’t going to read it or stay still long enough for me to be able to do so.

-Then there's the Aoelian Harp.
-I don't know what anyone else heard but I thought it was interesting.
-Tao reckons he heard "a god noise".
-Mother in law (Catholic Christian) asked if it was a beautiful noise, and wasn't quite sure to react when he answered a very decisive no.
+Then there’s the Aoelian Harp.
+I don’t know what anyone else heard but I thought it was interesting.
+5yo reckons he heard “a god noise”.
+Mother in law (Catholic Christian) asked if it was a beautiful noise, and wasn’t quite sure to react when he answered a very decisive no.

 I have no idea what he heard.